adulau/hack-lu-2017/talks/index.md

 Covfefe or not covfefe?
 The social network is a very powerful tool of influence in modern world.
 Is your opinion really yours?
-With this presentation we examine a number of social events and the imact they hed on social media platforms.
-We try to undetrstand the dynamics of information dissmilation through a social networtk and demostrate how these networks are frequently abused by all sorts of malfactors to pursue an agenda of their interest.
+With this presentation we examine a number of social events and the impact they had on social media platforms.
+We try to understand the dynamics of information dissemination through a social network and demonstrate how these networks are frequently abused by all sorts of malfactors to pursue an agenda of their interest.
 Our findings are presented in form of several case studies where we walk through series of major events and analyze how these events were played online.
 Different regional groups, different linguistic groups: the behavior on social media could be a pre-requisite of activity in kinetic world.
-Known campaigns of character assasination online were in some cases followed by physical extermination or attacks on the objects of attention.
+Known campaigns of character assassination online were in some cases followed by physical extermination or attacks on the objects of attention.
 We examine such behaviours in different national context: Latin America, Russia, China, Ukraine and the Middle East and demonstrate the affiliation of these activities with other Black Market commodities and services.
-Futher, we discuss how these services could be abused to have a major impact in physical world.
+Further, we discuss how these services could be abused to have a major impact in physical world.

 Bio: Vladimir Kropotov